ULAR51002 - LEAP Introduction to Arabic (A1.1)

 - Pre-requisite: None.

 - Co-requisite: Open to all students with no prior knowledge of Arabic.
-If you are studying a Modern Languages Degree, either single or joint honours, please refer to relevant guidance about eligibility for LEAP units on your programme structure.
+If you are studying a Modern Languages Degree, either single or joint honours, please refer to the course unit selection guidance, which includes information about eligibility for LEAP units, on your programme structure.

-- Anti-requisite: Students taking the unit for university credit as part of their degree must not have already taken the unit ULAR51010 LEAP Arabic 1.
+- Anti-requisite: Students taking the unit for university credit as part of their degree must not have already taken the unit ULAR51010 LEAP Arabic 1 (A1).

-- Taught during: semester two (February to May)
+- Taught during: Semester 2 (January to May)

 Upon successful completion of the course, students should be able to: